CBIIT/bento-docs/installation/bento_aws_installation.md

 bento@custodian:~$ terraform init
 ```

-*  Run **terraform plan** to see what resources will be created.
+*  Run **terraform plan**.
+This command gives you insight into all the resources that will be created.
+Review the output and if satisfy continue to the next step

 ```
 bento@custodian:~$ terraform plan -var-file=vars.tfvars
 ```

-* Review the output of the above command.
-It will show all the resources to be created.
-* Run **terraform apply** to provision your Bento environment
+* Run **terraform apply** to provision your infrastructure for the bento framework

 ```
 bento@custodian:~$ terraform apply -var-file=vars.tfvars -auto-approve
 ```

-* At this point if there are no errors your custodian will be provisioned.
-Navigate **custodian_url**  listed at the end of the terraform output.
+* At this point, if there are no errors your infrastructure will be provisioned.
 Note it will take about 10 minutes for the application to completely deployed.

 ```